A-Mossa/Amazon_Vine_Analysis/README.md

 ## Summary

 A significant 51% of the reviews in the paid Vine program were 5 stars reviews, on the other hand the percentage of 5-star non-Vine reviews is around 38.6%.
 This indicates that incentivizing reviews impacts bias.

+Regarding additional analysis, the team first would like to apply the same process over a variety of dataset for different products to verify results.
+Also, comparing the analysis results with different datasets for companies offering similar service to Vine to verify that incentivizing reviewers encourages bias.